JanssenProject/jans/docs/admin/install/docker-install/compose.md

 ## Environment Variables

-Installation depends on a set of environment variables.
+Installation depends on the set of environment variables shown below.
 These environment variables can be set to customize installation as per the need.
 If not set, the installer uses default values.

 | ENV                     | Description                                      | Default                                          |
 |-------------------------|--------------------------------------------------|--------------------------------------------------|